NIZE0000/modern-vrank/README.md

 # modern-vrank

-recreat vtuber ranking with modern design.
+recreate vtuber ranking with modern design.

 technology base on this repository server side: